TradeSkillMaster/LibTSMReactive/Docs/index.rst

 The Reactive framework is based around observable state objects.
 One of the primary goals of the Reactive framework is make it easy to build state-driven UI, where the UI can respond to specific state fields being updated without needing to completely rerender the entire UI.
-For example, if we have a UI that displays the player's current amount of gold among other play statistics, we only need to update the player gold text content when that value changes, rather than redrawing the entire window.
+For example, if we have a UI that displays the player's current amount of gold among other player statistics, we only need to update the player gold text content when that value changes, rather than redrawing the entire window.